 Their powerful beaks help them crack open nuts, while their dry, scaly tongues can tap into fruits and other sources of food.
 They also eat leaves, stems, seeds and flowers.
 They have long toes that they use like hands to grasp branches and hold items.

-See also What is the Macaw's Scientific Name?
+See also What is a Macaw?

 They are highly intelligent and can be taught to talk.
 They bond closely with their owners, often forming monogamous pairs that stay together through successive breeding seasons.
 In the wild, macaws can live for 60 years or more.